-- 1. An important purpose in gathering anecdotal records, observations, and authentic documentation is to periodically review and reflect upon the effectiveness of the teaching, curriculum and learning environment. - 2.
-Periodic review and reflection on teaching is a part of a self-evaluation process.
+- 1. Explain that an important purpose in gathering anecdotal records, observations, and authentic documentation is to periodically review and reflect upon the effectiveness of the teaching, curriculum and learning environment. - 2.
+Add that periodic review and reflection on teaching is a part of a self-evaluation process.
 It supports staff in examining the value, quality and relationship of the teaching and curriculum offered with children's progress in learning and development. - 3.
-Review and reflect on a group of portfolios.
-Look for a trend of where the children's strengths are evidenced and where findings indicate areas that need improvement. - 4.
-Review and reflect on the collection to answer this set of questions: - Do the anecdotal records reflect developmentally appropriate learning goals? - Is there evidence that teaching supports varied levels of learning? - Does it appear that the staff tries to extend children's thinking or ideas?
+Have staff work individually or in small groups to review and reflect on a group of portfolios.
+Ask them to look for a trend of where the children's strengths are evidenced and where findings indicate areas that need improvement. - 4.
+Ask staff to review and reflect on the collection to answer this set of questions: - Do the anecdotal records reflect developmentally appropriate learning goals? - Is there evidence that teaching supports varied levels of learning? - Does it appear that the staff tries to extend children's thinking or ideas?

-- 5. Review and reflect on the collection to answer these questions: - What kinds of learning do the observation records suggest? (problem-solving, higher-order thinking, etc.) - Does the staff adapt or modify activities when children's needs require it? - Are all or most developmental domains, DRDP indicators and measures reflected in the collection? - 6.
+- 5. Ask staff to review and reflect on the collection to answer these questions: - What kinds of learning do the observation records suggest? (problem-solving, higher-order thinking, etc.) - Does the staff adapt or modify activities when children's needs require it? - Are all or most developmental domains, DRDP indicators and measures reflected in the collection? - 6.
 Have staff list questions that come up during the review and reflection.
 Encourage a discussion on trends, findings and questions that require follow-up.

-The process of review and reflection provides an opportunity to evaluate teaching, the curriculum and the learning environment.
+• The process of review and reflection provides an opportunity to evaluate teaching, the curriculum and the learning environment.